1.3.1. Commonly Used Options¶

 - -Os¶

-All optimizations available at -O2 plus additional optimizations that are designed to reduce code size while mitigating negative impacts on performance.
+All optimizations available at -O2 plus additional optimizations designed to reduce code size.
+In comparison to the -Oz option, the -Os option avoids code size optimizations that are likely to harm performance.

 - -Oz¶